Ifescohub/password-generator/README.md

 ## Overview

-### The rules

-Candidates should be able to:
+  Users will be able to:

-- Have fun, no pressure
-- Make the website responsive
-- Have clean codes
-- Use modern semantic HTML
--Use structured and reuseable codes if library is used
+- generate random password on each button click,
+- include or not include(toggle) numbers or symbols,
+- copy password to clipboard on click of any of the password

 ### Screenshot